GoogleChrome/developer.chrome.com/site/en/docs/webstore/publish/index.md

 To publish your item to the Chrome Web Store, follow these steps:

-1. Create your item’s zip file
+1. Create your item's zip file
 2. Create a developer account
 3. Upload your item
 4. Add assets for your listing
 5. Submit your item for publishing

-We’ll go into detail about each step below.
+We'll go into detail about each step below.

-## Create your item’s zip file {: #create-your-items-zip-file }
+## Create your item's zip file {: #create-your-items-zip-file }

 To upload your item, you need to create a ZIP file that contains the [files for your extension][4].
 The item's manifest file must be included, and it must specify at least the following fields: